John Waterworth PhD, CPsychol, Professor of Informatics

 On the Sense of Presence

-We view the feeling of being more or less present in a mediated environment as reflecting the functioning of a universal animal faculty to distinguish self from other.
-In people this has evolved to enable us to separate the internal or conceptual (the self) from the external or perceptual (the other), even though both may engender emotional or intellectual engagement.
+We view the feeling of being more or less present in a mediated environment as reflecting the functioning of a universal animal faculty to distinguish the self from the non-self.
+This has implications for understanding the link between intention and action, and for the design of interactive environments with specific characteristics.

 Embodied Interaction